xyproto/mouselog/README.md

-# mouselog
+# mouselog 0.1

-Small script for recording mouse distance travelled over time to a CSV file
+* Log mouse distance over time to a CSV file.
+* Also display a simple graph on the console.
+* MIT licensed